pivotal/docs-tap/learning-center/runtime-environment/training-portal.md

 Avoid this setting for supervised workshops where the whole event only lasts a certain length of time.
 This prevents a user's session from being deleted when the user takes breaks and the computer goes to sleep.

-The `expires` and `orphaned` settings can also be set against `portal` if you want them to apply to all workshops.
+The `expires` and `orphaned` settings can also be set against `portal` to apply them to all workshops.

 ## <a id="update-workshop-environs"></a>Updates to workshop environments